Get 50 free money moves.

 If they’d like, employers can use more lax requirements.
 For example, an individual employer can decide to include employees who have worked for them in just two of the past five years.
 However, employers cannot use a more strict criteria than what’s mentioned above.

 Employers define their eligibility requirements in a SEP IRA’s plan document, which lays out the details of the plan.
 We’ll talk about that document more when we talk about how to establish a SEP IRA.

 The 2020 SEP IRA contribution limit is $57,000 or 25% of your pay, whichever is smaller.
 The limit increases regularly to keep up with inflation and was $56,000 for 2019.
 Unlike other retirement accounts, SEP IRAs do not allow catch-up contributions.

-Conversely, contributions to a SEP IRA do not count against your annual IRA contribution limit ($6,000 for 2019).
+Conversely, contributions to a SEP IRA do not count against your annual IRA contribution limit ($6,000 for 2019 and 2020).
 That means you could potentially make a maximum contribution to a SEP IRA and then to a separate Roth IRA if you wanted.

 You may want to consider a SEP IRA because they are easy to create and maintain.
 Administrative costs are low and aside from sole proprietors, you don’t have to do much — if any — reporting to the IRS.
 For example, contributions are not included on an employee’s W-2 form the way 401(k) contributions are.

 There is also a lot of flexibility with how much and when you can contribute.
 For one, it isn’t necessary to make the same contribution each year.
 If your business struggles one year, you can contribute less.
 And if you don’t want to make any contribution one year, that’s also possible.
 This flexibility allows you to contribute more when you have the money and less when you don’t.